 Every American who has been legitimately wronged deserves his or her day in court.
 The U.S. Chamber and its Institute for Legal Reform are working every day to make our legal system faster, simpler, and fairer.
 We are fighting those who abuse the system for their own personal gain, clog the courts with meritless lawsuits, and undermine our right to due process.

 Economic security and national security go hand-in-hand.
 We must have one in order to protect the other.
 The Chamber advocates for protecting vital U.S. assets—both physical and digital—to ensure the safety and security of our citizens and to promote the free flow of commerce and information that drives our economy and enriches our society.

-To learn more, visit the Chamber’s National Security and Disaster Preparedness Department.
+To learn more, visit the Chamber’s National Security and Emergency Preparedness Department.

 The Chamber recognizes the need for smart regulations to ensure workplace safety and protect public health.
 But with a $2 trillion price tag in compliance costs and an increasing number of huge and complex rules, it’s clear the regulatory system isn’t working the way it should.
 Americans deserve a working regulatory system that is fair for everyone, takes into account the views of communities and businesses, evaluates the impact rules will have on jobs and small businesses, and protects our economic and personal freedoms.

 American businesses of every size maintain a long-held commitment to providing voluntary benefits that support the welfare of their workers.
 As Americans live longer, healthier, and more active lives, retirement security becomes a greater concern—particularly with the uncertainty surrounding government programs like Social Security.
 The private employer-provided retirement system has contributed significantly to the retirement needs of millions of seniors.
 The Chamber and its members are committed to continuing the success of the system and ensuring the long-term retirement security of Americans.